James Gandolfini: 2007–2013: Return to Broadway and later work

-In 2010 Gandolfini produced another documentary with HBO, which analyzed the effects of posttraumatic stress disorder throughout American history, from 1861 to 2010.
+In 2010, Gandolfini produced another documentary with HBO, which analyzed the effects of posttraumatic stress disorder throughout American history, from 1861 to 2010.
 The film, titled Wartorn: 1861–2010, featured interviews with American military officials on their views of PTSD and how they are trying to help soldiers affected by it.
 The documentary, which had its premiere at The Pentagon, received favorable reviews.
 Gandolfini was also executive producer of the HBO film about Ernest Hemingway and his relationship with Martha Gellhorn, titled Hemingway & Gellhorn (2012).
 The film premiered at the 2012 Cannes Film Festival to mixed reviews.
 Despite the reviews, the film was nominated for a Primetime Emmy Award for Outstanding Miniseries or Movie.
 In 2012, Gandolfini reunited with The Sopranos creator David Chase for Not Fade Away, a music-driven production set in 1960s New Jersey, and the latter's feature film debut.

-Two films which he completed before his death on June 19, 2013, were released posthumously.
+Two films which Gandolfini completed before his death in June 2013 were released posthumously.
 The first was Enough Said, a romantic comedy in which he co-starred with Julia Louis-Dreyfus.
 The film was met with positive reviews, particularly for Gandolfini's performance.
 He received posthumous Best Supporting Actor awards from the Boston Society of Film Critics and the Chicago Film Critics Association as well as multiple nominations, including a nomination for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
 His final film performance was in The Drop, a crime drama in which he co-starred with Tom Hardy and Noomi Rapace.
 Released September 12, 2014, the film was met with positive critical reviews.

-Gandolfini is credited as an executive producer on the HBO miniseries The Night Of which premiered in 2016.
-Gandolfini was set to star in the miniseries when it was pitched to HBO in 2013, but the network ultimately decided not to go ahead with the show.
+Gandolfini is credited as an executive producer on the HBO miniseries The Night Of, which premiered in 2016.
+He was set to star in the miniseries when it was pitched to HBO in 2013, but the network ultimately decided not to go ahead with the show.
 HBO reversed its decision a few months later, and the show was green-lit, with Gandolfini still set to star; however, he died before filming began.
-Actor John Turturro assumed the role intended for Gandolfini.
+Actor John Turturro assumed the role intended for him.

 Personal life

+Gandolfini married Marcy Wudarski in March 1999, and they divorced in December 2002.
+They had a son together, Michael (born May 10, 1999), who also became an actor.
+Gandolfini began dating sex therapist Lora Somoza in 2003, and they became engaged before splitting up in 2005.
+After two years of dating, he married model and actress Deborah Lin in her hometown of Honolulu on August 30, 2008.
+They had a daughter together in 2012.